suhrig/arriba/documentation/visualization.md

 - the annotation in GTF format

-- (optionally) the normal alignments (`Aligned.sortedByCoord.out.bam`), if a coverage track should be drawn
+- (optionally) the normal alignments (`Aligned.sortedByCoord.out.bam`) if a coverage track should be drawn

-- (optionally) a file with cytobands, if ideograms or circos plots should be drawn
+- (optionally) a file with cytobands if ideograms or circos plots should be drawn

 The following command demonstrates the usage.
 Please refer to section [Command-line options](command-line-options.md#draw_fusionsr) for a complete list of options.